-General Office Clerks with little to no experience tend to make between $18840 and $22540 while the more experienced ones make over $38250 per year.
+General Office Clerks with little to no experience tend to make between $20470 and $25090 while the more experienced ones can earn over $42050 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A General Office Clerk is to move to a higher paying state like AK.
-Right now, the highest paying states for General Office Clerks are AK, DC, CO, CT and MA.
+One of the easiest ways to increase your salary as a General Office Clerk is to move to a higher paying state like AK.
+Right now, the highest paying states for General Office Clerks are AK, DC, CO, WA and MA.

-3 other factors that can increase your salary as A General Office Clerk is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a General Office Clerk is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other General Office Clerks what degree they had when they got the job and most of them said they had a High School Diploma followed by Bachelors degree.
+We asked other General Office Clerks what degree they had when they got the job and most of them said they had a High School Diploma followed by an Associate’s Degree.

 Pros and Cons